TorbenJakobsen/decimaldate/README.rst

    If you see:

-      400 The description failed to render for 'text/x-rst'.
+      | 400 The description failed to render for 'text/x-rst'.
-      See https://pypi.org/help/#description-content-type for more information.
+      | See https://pypi.org/help/#description-content-type for more information.

-   You most likely have put Sphinx_ specifics into the plain reStructuredText that PyPI_ wants.
+   You may have put Sphinx_ specifics into the plain reStructuredText that PyPI_ wants.

-   See the rst checker https://github.com/rstcheck/rstcheck
+   See `rstcheck <https://github.com/rstcheck/rstcheck>`_ for a linter to help you.

 Comments
 --------